MattJeanes/imagen-notebook/README.md

 # Credit

-Many thanks to @Mimocro for creating the original colab notebook 🙂
+Many thanks to @Mimocro for creating the original colab notebook, @lucidrains for the imagen-pytorch implementation and the Google Research, Brain Team for imagen itself! 🙂